Mike Miller, Executive Director

 Kevin Cook, Building & Grounds Supervisor

 The Building & Grounds Department provides Rosenberg Library’s maintenance, janitorial, and security services.

 Karen Stanley, Children’s Services Manager

 General Questions: 409.763.8854 Ext.
 135

-The Department has thirteen (13) Windows 8 touch screen computers, a built-in puppet stage, and a custom-designed interactive play ship named the R.L.S.
+The department is equipped with a built-in puppet stage, and a custom-designed interactive play ship named the R.L.S.
 Treasure Bound.
-The ship features manipulatives for our youngest patrons that promote reading readiness by introducing pre-literacy skills.
+The ship features manipulatives for our youngest patrons to promote reading readiness by introducing pre-literacy skills.